martinandert/babel-plugin-css-in-js/example/README.md

 # babel-plugin-css-in-js Example Project

-TODO: introduction

-See the Makefile for details.
+This example utilizes babel-plugin-css-in-js to process and bundle CSS defined in JS.
+See `Makefile` and `.babelrc` for details.

 To run it in development environment, execute